-- 65. Inspectors will triangulate evidence by talking to practitioners and/or managers, either by telephone or in person.
-Inspectors are likely to ask about: - how they are helped to minimise risk - workloads and workload management - the availability, quality and impact of training and development. - 66.
+- 68. Inspectors will triangulate evidence by talking to practitioners and/or managers, either by telephone or in person.
+Inspectors are likely to ask about: - how they are helped to minimise risk - workloads and workload management - the availability, quality and impact of training and development. - 69.
 The core activities of the inspection methodology are tracking and sampling children and young people's experiences.
-Where meetings do occur, the inspector leading the group will usually identify the key professionals and agencies that should be represented. - 67.
-Inspectors will meet with: - the director of children's services - head of social care - the chair of the LSCB and LSCB business manager - police superintendent responsible for child protection and safeguarding (including those matters in scope of the specific deep dive theme) - supervisor of investigative/multi-agency team relating to the specific deep dive theme of the inspection

-- MASH/CRU police lead - the MAPPA chair - youth offending team manager - senior representative of the clinical commissioning group(s) in the area - safeguarding lead for the community rehabilitation company - safeguarding lead for the National Probation Service - anyone with direct management responsibility for the group of children or the practice areas within the deep dive theme - the lead LSCB member with responsibility for the group of children or the practice areas within the deep dive theme. - 68.
-Inspectors will usually only meet the local authority chief executive and the lead elected member for children's services where the emerging findings on the inspection require this. - 69.
+Where meetings do occur, the inspector leading the group will usually identify the key professionals and agencies that should be represented. - 70.
+Inspectors will usually meet with: - the director of children's services - head of social care - the person responsible for independent scrutiny of the local safeguarding arrangements - police superintendent responsible for child protection and safeguarding (including those matters in scope of the specific deep dive theme) - supervisor of investigative/multi-agency team relating to the specific deep dive theme of the inspection - MASH/CRU police lead - the MAPPA chair where appropriate - youth offending team manager - senior representative of the clinical commissioning group(s) in the area - safeguarding lead for the community rehabilitation company - safeguarding lead for the National Probation Service - anyone with direct management responsibility for the group of children or the practice areas within the deep dive theme - the lead within the safeguarding partnership with responsibility for the group of children or the practice areas within the deep dive theme. - 71.
+Inspectors will usually only meet the local authority chief executive and the lead elected member for children's services where the emerging findings on the inspection require this. - 72.
 Where individuals are not available, inspectors may talk to those who deputise for them.
-Where alternative service models are in place, inspectors will talk with the appropriate local equivalent to those identified above. - 70.
-The Ofsted senior analytical officer will support the on-site activity by meeting: the local performance team to understand how they manage and monitor performance; any data specialist within the scope of the deep dive theme of the inspection; and the manager of the 'front door' service.
-These meetings will usually include a member of the inspection team.
+Where alternative service models are in place, inspectors will talk with the appropriate local equivalent to those identified above.